...

 1. Hello Christian

-You can calculate the 4% in the example: The ETF purchase over CHF 25 with CHF 1 fees results in a percentage of 4% fees on this purchase.
-The numbers you have taken are not from the example - please look at the screenshot again if you have any questions 🙂 This example should illustrate that small purchases are much more expensive in percentage terms than larger ones.
+You can calculate the 4% in the example: The ETF purchase of CHF 25 with CHF 1 fees results in a percentage of 4% fees on this purchase.
+The figures you have taken are not from the example - please look at the screenshot again if you have any questions 🙂 This example is intended to illustrate that small purchases are much more expensive in percentage terms than larger ones.

 2. Hello Eric